 Sewer & Drain Inspections, also known as CCTV Sewer and Drain Surveys

-Sewers and Drains will deteriorate over the years and this will lead to problems ranging from ground movement to misaligned drains and cracking.
+Sewers and Drains will deteriorate over the years, and this will lead to problems ranging from ground movement to misaligned drains and cracking.
 One of the ways to effectively identify the cause of problems with drains and sewers is to carry out a visual inspection.
-Using the latest CCTV equipment available, Metro Home and Property Inspections is able to efficiently carry out pipeline inspections and identify sewer and drain defects in Staten Island, New York, and the surrounding areas along with our sister company picture perfect for areas of New Jersey.
+Using the latest CCTV equipment available, Metro Home and Property Inspections is able to efficiently carry out pipeline inspections and identify sewer and drain defects in Staten Island, New York, and the surrounding areas along with our sister company picture-perfect for areas of New Jersey.

-Few first time Home buyers consider sewer inspections before buying homes. they know they should get a Home Inspection, but sewer lines are almost an after thought.yet this is one of the most important inspections a buyer of homes should conduct because it can turn up numerous problems that can be seriously expensive to fix.
+Few first time Homebuyers consider sewer inspections before buying homes.
+They know they should get a Home Inspection, but sewer lines are almost an afterthought.
+Yet this is one of the most important inspections a buyer of homes should conduct because it can turn up numerous problems that can be seriously expensive to fix.
 The time to find out if a sewer is faulty or needs replacement is before you buy, not after the fact.
 As a potential Home Buyer, you will probably rely on a Home inspection Service.
 The service will evaluate the internal and external features and condition of your home.
-The plumbing System are included on the Home Inspector's list of things they need to check but how will you know if your new home's sewer system is functioning properly.
+The plumbing System is included on the Home Inspector's list of things they need to check but how will you know if your new home's sewer system is functioning properly.
 Sewer Scope inspections are out of the scope of a standard Home Inspection.
-For your home's sewer system to be fully evaluated, the inspector will need to have experience in plumbing and would also need a HD color inspection camera, and know how to use it.
+For your home's sewer system to be fully evaluated, the inspector will need to have experience in plumbing and would also need an HD color inspection camera, and know how to use it.
 It is highly advisable to always have a sewer line inspection done before your purchase.
-Main line sewer work can range in cost to from approximately $5,000.00 to $25,000.00.
+Mainline sewer work can range in cost to from approximately $5,000.00 to $25,000.00.
 Along with the costly sewer repairs, additional damages and costs can occur because sewer system blockages can damage your home heating system, sheetrock, flooring, personal items, etc. After you buy a home, you will not typically be in a position to incur such an unexpected expense.
 Paying a few hundred dollars or so for a Sewer inspection is a small price to pay if you avoid a sewer repair costing thousands of dollars.

 There are several possible causes for sewer line blockage.
-Some contributors are easy to fix, others aren't.
+Some contributors are easy to fix; others aren't.
 The difference is how accessible the lines are and how extensive the problem's cause is.
 Here are the main causes of sewer line blocks:

 Settling: Sewer lines placed in improperly compacted or supported trenches sink and create low spots called Bellies.
-This created a stagnant settling point and causes slow sludge build up until blocks happen.
+This created a stagnant settling point and causes slow sludge build-up until blocks happen.
 Unfortunately, bellies often occur, and the only fix is expensive.
 Bellied sewer lines must be excavated and repositioned.
 Thankfully, bellies are simple to identify through inspection.